ss4328/Machine-Learning/readme.md

 | Naive Bayes | Classifying spam/non-spam | Python  | Spabase dataset

 ## Motivation
-I initially began my exploration into AI by taking the Machine learning class at Drexel University where I'm pursuing my undergrad degree.
-I was initially daunted by the mathematics of the course and felt lost in the course.
-I ended up doing quite bad on my first assignment but I figured I was wasting my energy on the wrong component: Matlab, in which I had no experience and frankly hated evey last bit of it.
-I moved to python (with Spyder IDE; choice doesn't matter though) and then everything got easier.
-Then I made a goal to get familiar with the linear algebra used so heavily in ML, khan academy was a huge help in this front.
-I started putting consistent effort, and gradually started improving to ended up with a pretty okay-ish grade in the course.
-Well, I also kinda-discovered this is cool stuff and I'd definitely like to learn more.
+I initially began my exploration into AI by taking the Machine learning class at my University where I'm pursuing my undergrad degree.
+In the beginning, I was somewhat daunted by the mathematics in course.
+I ended up doing pretty bad on my first assignment but I figured I was wasting my energy on the wrong component: Matlab.
+So far, I had no prior experience in Matlab and frankly hated evey last bit of it.
+I moved to python (with Spyder IDE; choice doesn't matter though) and then everything got easier as I've had experience working with python.
+Then I made myself familiar with the linear algebra used so heavily in ML; here, Khan Academy was a huge help.
+I then took organized notes for each encountered algorithm and frequently reviewed them (Look at agregated notes).
+After the course ended, I kinda-discovered this is cool stuff and I'd definitely like to learn more.

-Well, philly went on lockdown due to COVID-19 and I had a bunch of time on my hands with mostly nothing to do.
+Philly went on lockdown due in March due to COVID-19 and so, I had a bunch of time on my hands.
 So, I started  the Coursera Deep learning specialization online, hoping to make the best use of my time (let's see).

 ## Tips:
 1. Watch the coursera videos at 1.25x.
 I feel it's too slow.